vipuldimri/GrapeCityBlog/README.md

 # GrapeCityBlog
 -----------------------------------------------------------
-How To Run
+How To Setup Database

-1. Update-Database
+1. Run "Update-Database" Command on Package Manager Console

 ----------------------------------------------
 Default Role